hasufell/hasufell.github.io/posts/2022-06-29-fixing-haskell-filepaths.md

 These conversions are particularly useful if you're dealing with legacy API that is still `FilePath` based.
 An example on how to do that with the process package is [here](https://github.com/hasufell/filepath-examples/blob/master/examples/Process.hs).

-### Related packages

-Relevant packages are:

-1. `unix`: FFI boundary for posix systems
-2. `Win32`: FFI boundary for windows
-3. `file-io`: alternative to base functions for reading/writing files
-4. `directory`

-These packages should either have been migrated already or have pending PRs.

 ## Migration for library authors